-With COVID-19 vaccine distribution underway around the world and many countries slated to reopen their borders soon, travelers anxious to hit the road again finally have reason to hope.
-U.S. domestic travel is expected to pick up in late summer, coinciding with the Biden administration’s timeline to complete vaccine distribution nationwide.
-And hope is on the horizon for travelers in the UK, too.
-Stay-at-home orders are expected to lift in April and the UK might be open to international travel some time in May.
+With COVID-19 vaccine distribution underway around the world and many countries reopening their borders, travelers anxious to hit the road again finally have reason to hope.
+Although the Delta variant has many anxious about travel setbacks, domestic travel is expected to continue to pick up.
 But when we finally do pack our bags, what will travel post-pandemic look like?

 Travel insurance will be essential